learn-co-curriculum/precollege-intro-software-engineering-track/day-02/lectures/ruby-methods/README.md

 ```
 ######OPTIONAL: Prompt students at their tables to take 2-3 minutes to write out their own method in pseudo code for going to bed.

-#####INTERACTIVE RUBY (IRB)
-+ It's been really fun writing everything out in a file and then running that file to see what happens, but wouldn't it be nice if we could experiment without saving and re-running the file every time?
-+ Welcome to Interactive Ruby aka IRB!
-+ IRB = ONLY Ruby.
-NO bash here.
-+ We can run ruby in the terminal and use it as a playground for playing and experimenting with ruby.
-+ We would never write a full app in IRB because it can't save our code but it is useful for understanding methods.

 ####Method With Ruby Code
 ```ruby
 def hello_world